Store Veracode API Credentials in a Keychain

 - Store credentials in external file: use the credentials in your Veracode API credentials file.
 By default, if your credentials are not currently stored in Eclipse, this option is selected.
 Click Test Credentials to verify that your credentials are valid.

 - Store credentials in Eclipse: click Add Credentials to enter and store your credentials in Eclipse.
 By default, if your credentials are currently stored in Eclipse, this option is selected.

-If you selected to store your credentials, the Veracode Keychain window
+If you selected to store your credentials, the Veracode Keychain window opens.

 Create a passphrase that Veracode can use as a security key to encrypt your Veracode credentials before saving them.
 Veracode uses the passphrase to create a digest that it stores securely.
 This digest expires every 12 hours, after which the plugin prompts you to enter the passphrase for creating a new digest.

-- Enter your passphrase and, then, confirm your passphrase.
+Enter your passphrase and confirm it.